Vasilisalook/vasilisalook.github.io/_posts/2022-09-28-my-third-module.md

 ## Unit 8.
 Gradient understanding

 One of the main challenges for me was to catch the purpose of gradient descent.
 I understand the value of the cost function to get the best prediction for any linear model, for example, house price based on its square in some area.
 At first, I thought that counting the sum of squared errors is enough to fix wrong predictions, but then I realized that we need to optimize the cost function to the minimum.
 And that is why we use gradient descent.
-Everything became clear, when  – one related to the predicted-actual lines, and another – to the sum of residuals and intercept the y-axes.
+Everything became clear, when I had [connected two graphs in my mind](https://github.com/Vasilisalook/ML/blob/main/Gradient%20Descent.jpg) – one related to the predicted-actual lines, and another – to the sum of residuals and intercept the y-axes.